Baltimore and Ohio Railroad

 Eight days at Willard, OH in 1969

 The links below contain lineups of inbound trains at several times during each day at Willard.
 Generally, trains shown on the Chicago Division are coming east into Willard.
 Trains on the Akron Division are moving west toward Willard.
 Occasional trains shown on the Newark Division are coming north and generally were terminating at Willard.
 The lineups were usually about half of a full sheet of paper, with carbon copies or mimeographed paper used to make the copies - thus some are very dim and have faded over the last fifty years (I tried to darken them when I could as I scanned them).
 Usually the power lineup is shown, and many of the trains are named, such as Chicago Jet, Baltimore Jet, New York Jet - for the hot shot piggyback trains.
 The passenger trains (pre-Amtrak) 5, 6, 7, 10 are shown with just the train number, engines and cars.
 For reference, a link is contained for those schedules from the Akron-Chicago 1969 Division timetable.
 The Detroit Steel train was a heavy working drag freight from Pittsburgh to Detroit - the main line crews hated to catch that dog.
 The Pittsburgher was the same equipment going back to the mills, also a dog.
 Coal loads from Holloway (which our pool worked at Willard) are usually named by their destination or the utility customer if it was a unit train to a particular power plant.
-With few exceptions, the coal loads were powered just to stay out of the red load limit for the units (10-12 MPH or so).
+Coal loads going from Holloway to Lorraine are not shown, since these were Akron lineups.
+With few exceptions, the coal loads were powered just to stay out of the "red" or load limit for the units (10-12 MPH or so).
 The green Ohio countryside was nice to view, but it got a little monotonous at those speeds.
 We had one numbered train from Holloway which was a merchandise work horse, train 195 (train 196 from Willard).
-Later in my career at Grand Junction, CO, the DRGW used that train number for a fairly hot Denver - Salt Lake City piggyback and container train.
+Later in my career at Grand Junction, CO, the DRGW used train number 195 for a fairly hot Denver - Salt Lake City piggyback and container train.
 The DRGW covered the 570 miles from Denver to Salt Lake City in just slightly more time than we usually worked the 135 miles from Holloway to Willard.
 The difference in operating philosophies was significant, one could observe.
 A glance at these lineups shows a reasonably busy main line in a different era when heavy box car, flat car, and gondola type traffic dominated the merchandise trains, and piggyback traffic was just starting to grow and assume greater importance to the industry.